Holographic entanglement entropy probe on spontaneous symmetry breaking with vector order: Introduction

 \section{Introduction}

 AdS/CFT correspondence has shed light on strongly coupled field theories by employing their holographic dual gravity theories\cite{Aharony:1999ti, Maldacena:1997re,Oh:2011wpl}.
-Especially, fluid-gravity duality\cite{Kovtun:2004de,Benincasa:2006fu,Iqbal:2008by} and AdS-condensed matter theory(AdS/CMT)\cite{Gubser:2008px,Hartnoll:2008kx,Gubser:2008zu,Basu:2008bh} are widely studied in many literatures to explore low energy(long wave length) limits of conformal field theories, which become conformal fluids, condensed matter systems and so on.
-Especially, in the fluid-gravity duality, holographic computation of the ratio of shear viscosity, $\eta$ to entropy density, $\mathcal S$ is the most remarkable example and it is known to be universal, which is given by $\frac{\eta}{\mathcal S}=\frac{1}{4\pi}$\cite{Kovtun:2004de,Iqbal:2008by,Hartnoll:2009sz,Herzog:2009xv,Horowitz:2010gk}.
+Especially, fluid-gravity duality\cite{Kovtun:2004de,Benincasa:2006fu,Iqbal:2008by} and AdS-condensed matter theory(AdS/CMT)\cite{Gubser:2008px,Hartnoll:2008kx,Gubser:2008zu,Basu:2008bh} are widely studied in many literatures to explore low energy(long wavelength) limits of conformal field theories, which become conformal fluids, condensed matter systems and so on.
+Especially, in fluid-gravity duality, holographic computation of the ratio of shear viscosity, $\eta$ to entropy density, $\mathcal S$ is the most remarkable example and it is known to be universal, which is given by $\frac{\eta}{\mathcal S}=\frac{1}{4\pi}$\cite{Kovtun:2004de,Iqbal:2008by,Hartnoll:2009sz,Herzog:2009xv,Horowitz:2010gk}.

-An interesting issue related to fluid/gravity duality and AdS/CMT is thermodynamic phase transition where the system shows symmetry breaking by emergence of an order parameter, a condensation.
-In condensed matter theory, electron-electron bound states, so called Cooper pairs present near its critical point which breaks $U(1)$ gauge symmetry of electrons.
+An interesting issue related to fluid-gravity duality and AdS/CMT is thermodynamic phase transition where the system shows symmetry breaking because of emergence of an order parameter, a condensation.
+In condensed matter theory, electron-electron bound states, so called Cooper pairs, are present near its critical point which breaks $U(1)$ gauge symmetry of electrons.

+{A noticeable construction of gravity model for holographic condensed matter theory is based on a theory with complex scalar field defined in the background of (asymptotically AdS) charged black brane.\cite{Hartnoll:2008kx,Gubser:2008px}.
+When the black brane temperature becomes below a certain critical temperature, $T=T_c$, the complex scalar field becomes {unstable and} condensed.
+The charged black brane geometry presents scalar hair due to this condensation.
+The condensation corresponds to $U(1)$-symmetry breaking due to emergence of a scalar order in the dual field theory system, and which implies super-conductor/normal-conductor phase transition. }

-It is rather interesting to study phase transition, where the order parameter is scalar but it is vector(p-wave) or tensor(d-wave).
-An interesting holographic model to deal with p-wave super fluid/normal fluid phase transition is Einstein-SU(2)Yang-Mills theory in asymptotically AdS$_5$ spacetime\cite{Herzog:2009ci,Basu:2011tt,Oh:2012zu,Park:2016wch}.
-A precise solution in the theory is 5-dimensional charged black brane solution.
-In the solution, temporal direction of the Yang-Mills fields is turned on which is proportional to $\tau_3=\frac{\sigma_3}{2}$, where $\tau_3$ is the third generator in SU(2) gauge group.
+It is also interesting to consider the emergence of vector(p-wave) or tensor(d-wave) order near the critical point.
+An interesting holographic model to explore p-wave super-fluid/normal-fluid phase transition is Einstein-SU(2)Yang-Mills theory in asymptotically AdS$_5$ spacetime\cite{Herzog:2009ci,Basu:2011tt,Oh:2012zu,Park:2016wch}.
+A precise solution in the theory is a 5-dimensional charged black brane solution.
+In the solution, temporal direction of the Yang-Mills fields is turned on, which is proportional to $\tau_3=\frac{\sigma_3}{2}$, where $\tau_3$ is the third generator in SU(2) gauge group, $\sigma_i$ are the Pauli-matrices and $i=1,2,3$.